ex-Plant/2025_learning/react_next_notes.md

 ### useEffect

-`USE EFFECT RUNS AFTER THE RENDER` - when component is mounted
+`USE EFFECT RUNS AFTER THE FIRST RENDER` - when component is mounted

 - runs when the component mounts and unmounts
 - runs whenever the dependency changes